 That’s common when first deploying Google Drive for your users, or when they’ve been using Drive for some time without sticking to a specific structure.

 This may feel like you need cowboy tools to assign everything to its proper place — Which isn’t true, but that’s a topic for another day.

-To start, first decide on how you want to set up your Google Shared Drive structure — It’s the architectural equivalent of a design master plan.
+Start by defining how you want to set up your Google Shared Drive structure — It’s the architectural equivalent of a design master plan.

 A single Shared Drive for your entire organization (aside from users’ personal ‘My Drives’), with users added as viewers/editors of their area’s folder.

 -Drive Security: From a management perspective, it may seem easier.
 Instead of managing dozens of Drives you simply manage one.
 You can also search for files more efficiently.

-One way to address this is by deploying folder level permissions for your Shared Drive to pare down access to different folders — Yet, you still need to pay extra vigilance to Drive file ownership to avoid things like lost or orphaned files.
+One way to address this is by deploying folder-level permissions for your Shared Drive to pare down access to different folders — Yet, you still need to pay extra vigilance to Drive file ownership to avoid things like lost or orphaned files.

 -Collaboration: This could improve internal collaboration when different people need constant access to different resources across different areas.

 VERDICT: Overall, this would be the option we least recommend, especially for bigger organizations dealing with sensitive information.

 For larger domains, ideally, each “area” would get a prefix (e.g. OPS for operations), followed by a Drive name related to the subject/ team/ project (e.g. OPS- Training).

--Drive Security: From a Drive security perspective, this is a far better choice because users can’t view folders from other areas and checking permissions for each Drive folder would be easier.
+-Drive Security: From a Drive security perspective, this is a far better choice because users can’t view folders from other areas, and checking permissions for each Drive folder would be easier.

 You can also be more selective about who has access to what, thereby improving your overall information security operations.

 Additionally, you can create user groups and assign Shared Drive permissions at that level to get more granular.

 |PRO TIP: Disable users’ ability to create Shared Drives.
-Otherwise it could turn into a mess, especially if users confuse sharing a folder in their My Drive with creating a Shared Drive folder.
+Otherwise, it could turn into a mess, especially if users confuse sharing a folder in their My Drive with creating a Shared Drive folder.

-- Create another “Open” Shared Drive where everyone can upload, download and edit information and files.
+2. Create another “Open” Shared Drive where everyone can upload, download and edit information and files.
 Here you can keep things like project plans, calendars, etc.

-- Finally, create One Shared Drive for every area.
+3. Finally, create One Shared Drive for every area.
 That way every department can adjust the workflow and layout of the shared Drive to its specific workflow and needs.